The services that are available at Blind Service Association could not happen without the

 All volunteers must be 18 years of age and over.

-Blind Service Association provides reader services at our downtown office, as well as our other five satellite locations.
+Blind Service Association provides reader services at our downtown office, as well as at satellite locations.
+Our volunteers read to clients a broad range of materials including textbooks, novels, legal transcripts and routine mail.

 All potential volunteers must attend